 Learning about negative ions

-So, this is when I began I looking up negative ions and discovered they are plentiful at the seashore, in mountain pine forests, after rain storms and, Epsom salts baths release negative ions.
+I began I looking up negative ions and discovered they are plentiful at the seashore, in mountain pine forests, after rain storms, and Epsom salts baths release negative ions.

 I discovered that a soak in Epsom salts reduced my swollen ankles by 70% or more.